MinorAdvancedPrototyping/grasshopper-open-access-test/book/Grasshopper_Rhino_course/Knowledge_base/Design_for_Personalized_Fit/!index.md

 🖱️ **Exercises:** Small practice questions.
 The solution is provided.
 💻 **Assignments:** Open-ended assignments, to practice further with the course materials.

-Special thanks to Dr. Wolf Song and Dr. Toon Huysmans for developing part of the content in this lesson.
+Special thanks to Dr. Wolf Song and Dr. Toon Huysmans for their contribution in this lesson.

 # Introduction